IRS Streamlined Procedure – How Can I Catch up on US Expat Back Taxes?

 “Willfulness is shown by your knowledge of reporting requirements and your conscious choice not to comply.” – Forbes

 FATCA also compels foreign banks and investment firms to report their American Account holders to the IRS, including account balances.
 Reporting started in 2016, and around 200,000 foreign financial firms are now complying.
 This means that the IRS knows a lot about Americans’ accounts and assets overseas, and they can easily check this information against FBAR, FATCA declarations, and tax returns (or note the absence of them).

 Penalties for not filing (or not filing fully and correctly) for expats are harsh.
 FBAR failure to file (or filing incorrectly) penalties start at $10,000 per year, and rise to $100,000 or half the balance of the accounts (whichever is higher) per year if the IRS finds that failure to file was willful, which is to say they think you knew you were supposed to file but didn’t.

 Relief is at hand!

 The best way to avoid expat tax non-compliance penalties is to file.
-Filing before the IRS comes to you (possibly as a result of information given them by a foreign bank or investment firm) not only normally lets you avoid penalties, but also gives you the opportunity to claim exclusions such as those mentioned above that can reduce or eliminate your US tax liability.
+Filing before the IRS contacts you (possibly as a result of information given them by a foreign bank or investment firm) not only normally lets you avoid penalties, but also gives you the opportunity to claim exclusions such as those mentioned above that can reduce or eliminate your US tax liability.

 So if you are a US expat who hasn’t been filing and you may owe US back taxes, we strongly recommend that you consider the Streamlined Procedure.